ropensci/rdhs/README.md

                                         "hml35" = c("Neg"=0, "Pos"=1)))
 ```

 There is also an option to process downloaded datasets with labelled variables coded as strings, rather than labelled variables.
-This is specifed by the argument `reformat=TRUE`.
+This is specified by the argument `reformat=TRUE`.

 ``` r
 # identify questions but specifying the reformat argument